Useful information for current students

 The student handbooks and other useful course information are available to download from the School's Study Online website.

-Throughout the course of your study students will find it helpful to access various forms to assist with planning their study and to fulfil the reporting requirements.
-The most common forms can be found at: https://intranet.sas.ac.uk/forms.html
+Throughout the course of your study students will find it helpful to access various policies to assist with planning your studies and to fulfil the requirements.
+The most common documents can be found at: http://www.sas.ac.uk/graduate-study/resources-students/policy-documents-students

 All students are subject to the regulations and procedures outlined in the School’s Quality Assurance Framework.